Have a few questions about serving alcohol in New Mexico? We’ve got you covered!

 - For all other license types, legal hours of operation are from noon to midnight for both package liquor sales and on-premise consumption in local option districts that have voted to allow Sunday Sales.

-- Licensees wishing to sell, serve or permit the consumption of alcoholic beverages on Sundays must have applied for and received the appropriate permit from the Alcohol and Gaming Division.
+- Licensees wishing to sell, serve or permit the consumption of alcoholic beverages on Sundays must have applied for and received the appropriate permit from the Alcoholic Beverage Control.

 - Not all local option districts allow Sunday sales.
 Please contact the Division to see if the sale or service of alcohol on Sunday’s is permitted in your area.